 Drug possession charges vary among states.
 While the charges are always severe, the sentencing based on drug laws could vary slightly for each country.
 In Illinois, felony drug offenses are taken quite seriously.
 Drugs are classified into five different types.
 Class 1 is for the most severe kind of drugs, which can result in an increased sentence.
 Among other controlled substances, the charges against cocaine possession should never be taken lightly, no matter how small the amount of the drug is in possession.

 If you are ever caught in such a situation, your first step should be to hire an attorney.
 Whether you are at fault or not, cocaine possession can accelerate quickly, giving you no time to defend yourself.
-At Ktenas law, our criminal defense lawyers believe in providing our clients with the best services to protect their case in complicated situations.
+At Ktenas law, our criminal defense lawyers in Chicago believe in providing our clients with the best services to protect their case in complicated situations.

 We understand that every case is different, and so, by giving free consultation, we provide our clients with the confidence and strength they need to proceed with their case.
 Rest assured, once the issue is in our hands, we will ensure that the final verdict is what is best for you.